Stanley (1972 film): Production

-Director William Grefé pitched the film to Crown International's head Red Jacobs after the success of the film Willard (1971).
+Director William Grefé pitched the film to Crown International's head Red Jacobs after the success of the film Willard (1971), about a young man who can somehow control rats.
 Grefe stated in March 1972 that he got the idea of the film after having a nightmare about snakes.
 The film was shot entirely in the Everglades and Ivan Tors Studios in Miami, Florida.
 The cast includes Chris Robinson, who appeared in other films made in Florida, such as Charcoal Black (1972) and Thunder County (1974).

 A report in the Daily Variety stated William Loos would score the film, but only Post Production Associates is credited onscreen for the film score.

 Release

 Stanley was shown in Los Angeles on May 24, 1972.
 On its release, Stanley was described by Brian Albright of as "one of [Grefe]'s most successful horror projects."